GregX999/99linesofcode/src/pages/2018-01-05-polymorphic-associations-ror-part3/index.md

 date: "2018-01-05"
 path: "polymorphic-associations-in-ruby-on-rails-part-3-many-to-many-polymorphic-associations"
 tags: ["ruby-on-rails", "polymorphic-associations"]
-excerpt: "In the 3rd part of this series, we'll take a quick look at many-to-many polymorphic associations using ActiveModel in Ruby on Rails."
+excerpt: "In the last part of this series, we'll take a quick look at many-to-many polymorphic associations using ActiveModel in Ruby on Rails."
 slug: "180105-poly_assoc_p3"
 ---

-This is the third part in a four-part series of articles about polymorphic associations in Ruby on Rails, using Active Model, database migrations, RSpec and Factory Bot (formerly Factory Girl).
+This is the last part in a three-part series of articles about polymorphic associations in Ruby on Rails, using Active Model.
 This part covers many-to-many polymorphic associations.

-The four parts are:
+The three parts are:

 1. [Introduction and how to create a basic Polymorphic Association](/polymorphic-associations-in-ruby-on-rails-part-1-introduction)
 2. [Reverse Polymorphic Associations](/polymorphic-associations-in-ruby-on-rails-part-2-reverse-polymorphic-associations)
 3. **Many-to-Many Polymorphic Associations**
-4. _Coming Soon!_ - Testing Polymorphic Associations with RSpec and Factory Bot

 In the previous articles we looked at basic and reverse polymorphic associations.
 A many-to-many polymorphic association is very similar to a reverse polymorphic association in that it will make use of an association table (join table).